jamesplease/react-state-context/README.md

 The reason that I initially started using Redux was to more easily share data between components.
 Although Redux can seem like a simple system once you become familiar with it, the number of concepts it has can make it daunting to newcomers.
 At least, that's how I felt when I was learning it.

-For me, React State Context solves the problems that I originally used Redux for in a more straightforward way, which is why I prefer it.
+For me, React State Context solves the problems that I originally used Redux for in a more straightforward way, which is why I think a solution like this seems promising.

 #### What does one lose by migrating away from Redux?